Citable filing context

 Server-rendered

-NVR's research view summarizes recent SEC filing context, starting with business from Feb 11, 2026.
+NVR's research view summarizes recent SEC filing context, starting with earnings from Jul 23, 2026.

 NVR filing events and research context